-If your email address is on a blocklist, your emails will go straight to your audience’s spam folder, which ruins your chances of getting replies & building relationships with them.
+If your email address is on a blacklist, your emails will go straight to your audience’s spam folder, which ruins your chances of getting replies & building relationships with them.

 In this article, you’ll find: